 Pachypodium rosulatum subsp. rosulatum, Pachypodium drakei

-Pachypodium rosulatum is a shrubby, perennial, caudiciform plant with a bottle-shaped trunk, brownish-silver and almost spineless, up to 14 inches (35 cm) tall and up to 6 inches (15 cm) wide.
-From the caudex depart many thorny, cylindrical arms, forming a shrub up to 5 feet (1.5 m) tall.
-The leaves, which fall in the dry season, form a rosette on the top of branches.
-They are deciduous, dark green, oblanceolate, ovate or elliptical and petiolated.
-The long-stalked flowers are sulfur-yellow and form an inflorescence up to 12 inches (30 cm) tall.
+Pachypodium rosulatum is a shrubby caudiciform plant with a brownish-silver and almost spineless bottle-shaped trunk that grows up to 14 inches (35 cm) tall and up to 6 inches (15 cm) in diameter.
+The caudex departs many thorny cylindrical arms, forming an up to 5 feet (1.5 m) tall shrub.
+Leaves, which fall in the dry season, form a rosette at the top of the branches.
+They are dark green, oblanceolate, ovate or elliptical, and petiolated.
+The long-stalked flowers are sulfur-yellow and form an up to 12 inches (30 cm) tall inflorescence.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).